cblte/demo-react-counter/README.md

 - Increment and decrement by different values (1, 10, 100)
 - Cannot go below zero
 - Reset functionality
+- Save results to a history list
+- View saved counter values in a table format
 - Responsive design with purple inspired theme

 ## Screenshot